Siguion Reyna, Montecillo & Ongsiako

 SRMO Congratulates New IBP President Antonio C. Pido

 Siguion Reyna Montecillo and Ongsiako Law Offices (“SRMO”) lauds the election of its Senior Partner Atty.
 Antonio C. Pido as President of the Integrated Bar of the Philippines (“IBP”).
 The IBP is the only official organization of all Philippines Lawyers established by the State in accordance with Republic Act No. 6397 and the constitutional mandate of the Supreme Court to promulgate rules concerning the integrated bar.
+This article is only for informational and educational purposes.
+It is not intended as a legal advice or opinion.

 Construction Arbitration in the Philippines